On the Quantum Theory of Molecules: Rigour, Idealization, and Uncertainty: Idealized Quantum Models of Molecules

-One expects that the nuclei of a stable molecule are restricted to a region around such a point; the nuclear wavefunction effectively vanishes outside.
-Thus the more specific assumption made in \textbf{BO} is: \begin{quote} \textit{Heavy}: in a stable molecule the nuclei are approximately localized, in a quantum state in which their kinetic energy is much smaller than the electron kinetic energy (though not zero).\footnote{A more precise version -- and rationale for the name -- will be given in \S\ref{textbook}, once some of the necessary formalism has been set up.} \end{quote} The idealized model is one in which \textit{Heavy} holds for \textit{any} nuclear configuration, $x_1$, corresponding to a stable molecule.
-That is, the energy gaps exist for \textit{all} such values of $x_1$, unlike the case shown in Figure \ref{fig:BO}.
-Inferences based upon such an idealized model are justified to the extent that they are stable under relaxing the idealization, and they remain approximately valid when $x_1$ is restricted to a given region. \S\ref{textbook} considers the stability under de-idealization of the Born-Oppenheimer model found in a textbook presentation formalising the sketch just given.
-The approximate validity of the \textbf{BO} separation ansatz and the \textbf{BO} adiabatic approximation follows deductively from \emph{Heavy} and this derivation is stable under de-idealization from an arbitrary to a specific range (see \S\ref{textbook}).\footnote{ The adiabatic approximation can be expected to break down in various circumstances.
-The most obvious is when the nuclei are light, as with hydrogen. \cite{yang:2023} note: ``considering the high mobility of light hydrogen atoms, the non-adiabatic coupling of different electronic states beyond the Born-Oppenheimer approximation is expected to be prominent'' (p.
+The idealized model is one in which \textit{Heavy} holds for \textit{any} nuclear configuration, $x_1$, corresponding to a stable molecule.
+That is, the energy gaps exist for \textit{all} values of $x_1$.
+In \textbf{BO}, generically, they do not: there are regions like that in Figure \ref{fig:BO} in which the levels cross, and the idealization fails.
+However, on one standard account of idealization, inferences based upon an idealized model are justified to the extent that they are stable under relaxation of the idealization \citep{McMullin1985,landsman:2013,earman:2004}.\footnote{For further relevant discussion of idealization and approximation see \cite{norton:2012,bokulich:2017,palacios:2024}.} Suppose, then, that \textit{Heavy} is valid in the region in which the nuclei are effectively restricted.
+Then, to the extent that the support of the full molecular wavefunction lies in the region in which \textit{Heavy} holds, we can expect the wavefunction to remain approximately separable -- for stability under de-idealization.\footnote{ The adiabatic approximation can be expected to start to break down in various circumstances.
+One obvious case is when the nuclei are light, as with hydrogen. \cite{yang:2023} note: ``considering the high mobility of light hydrogen atoms, the non-adiabatic coupling of different electronic states beyond the Born-Oppenheimer approximation is expected to be prominent'' (p.
 2).
-Such coupling gives rise to conical intersections between energy surfaces that are used to understand reaction pathways \citep{baer:2006}.
+Such coupling gives rise to conical intersections between PESs that are used to understand reaction pathways \citep{baer:2006}.
 Much of current work in quantum chemistry goes beyond \textbf{BO} by considering the interactions between electronic and nuclear vibrational motion which leads to the coupling of different energy states of molecules \citep{yarkony:2012}.
-See also \cite{sibaev:2020,agostini:2022} }
+See also \cite{sibaev:2020,agostini:2022} } We return to this point in \S\ref{textbook}.